-“Every man for himself;” this is what defines FFA.
+“Every man for himself;” is what defines FFA.
 Your primary goal in FFA is to score as many kills as possible.
 Since the spawn system of FFA is completely random and very hard to comprehend at times, you may suffer from a couple of deaths but that will get better eventually.

 One of the most viable ways of winning a FFA match is to stick to a certain area and move about the same area; taking out enemies.
 Have a Motion Sensor lying around to get notified of enemy approach.

 In this way, you will be able to get your Killstreaks faster which comes in very handy.

 Other than that, you can roam along the edges of the map while keeping an eye on the center.
 However, you should avoid going toward the center of the map lest you will get flanked.
 Running with Incog, Guard Dog, and a silenced weapon is highly recommended.

 Team Deathmatch (TDM)